boutproject/BOUT-dev/manual/sphinx/user_docs/boundary_options.rst

     BoundaryOp op = new BoundaryOp(bndry);

-The ``clone`` function is used to create boundary operations given a single object as a template in ``BoundaryFactory``.
+The ``clone`` function is used to create boundary operations given a single object as a template in :cpp:class:`BoundaryFactory`.
 This can take additional arguments as a vector of strings - see explanation in :ref:`sec-BoundaryFactory`.

 Boundary modifiers